21 Peru Travel Tips: What to Know Before Your First Trip

 19) Ask Before Photographing People

 Life isn’t a cover of National Geographic.
 Never take a picture of someone’s face without their permission.
-In prominent tourist landmarks like the Plaza de Armas in Cusco, you will find women and children dressed in traditional clothes and posing with llamas, alpacas, and baby lambs.
+At prominent tourist landmarks like the Plaza de Armas in Cusco, you will find women and children dressed in traditional clothing posing with llamas, alpacas, and baby lambs.
 They make their living by charging tourists for photos.

 Money